Masami Kobayashi

 Masami Kobayashi (小林仁, Kobayashi Masami or Kobayashi Masashi) was an admiral in the Imperial Japanese Navy during World War II.
 His name was sometimes misspelled as "Marasmi Kobayashi" or "Marashi Kobayashi" by contemporary United States Navy sources.
 He was an outspoken proponent of the Treaty Faction within the Imperial Japanese Navy.

 Biography

 Kobayashi was a native of Yonezawa, Yamagata, where his father was a farmer.
 With the assistance of a clique of admirals within the Imperial Japanese Navy from former Yonezawa Domain (including Yamashita Gentarō and Chūichi Nagumo), he entered military preparatory schools and graduated 4th out of 149 cadets from the 38th class of the Imperial Japanese Navy Academy.
-His classmates included Michitaro Totsuka, Takeo Kurita, Rokuzō Sugiyama, Gunichi Mikawa and Aritomo Gotō.
+His classmates included Michitaro Tozuka, Takeo Kurita, Rokuzō Sugiyama, Gunichi Mikawa and Aritomo Gotō.